b00tc4mp/isdi-bootcamp-202409/staff/jonas-veron/DanceApp/doc/README.md

 - Find nearby dance events.
 - Publish your own events (organizers only).
 - Like, comment and share events.
-- Connect with other dance enthusiasts.
+- Connect with other dancers.

 ### Use Cases